nrrrdcore/public-speaking/README.md

 **Working/Hacking in small groups with our mentors**:

 + HOW TO: Choose a topic to speak about.
+(Alexis Finch)
 + HOW TO: Find a conference or event to speak at.
 + HOW TO: Write a talk proposal and personal bio.
 + HOW TO: Write content for your talk.
 + HOW TO: Make your slides beautiful and also visible from a far.
+(Andi Galpern)
 + HOW TO  Ship it.
 + HOW TO: Handle Q&A.
 + HOW TO: Solicit feedback (before and after your talk).